Erapoly/Erapoly/README.md

 - 👋 Hi, I’m @Erapoly
 - 👀 I’m interested in ...
 Digital Illustration
 - 🌱 I’m currently learning ...
-Ui/Ux, Blender
+Ui/Ux, Blender, React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...